Doctor insights on:

 What Is The Best Treatment For Tooth Pain

-See your dentist: any other treatment is a temporary relief.
-A tooth pain won't go away without treatment and the infection may spread to your jaw, cheeks, sinus and to other areas of your head and neck.
-See your dentist ASAP. ...Read moreSee 2 more doctor answers
+See a dentist BEST: A tooth pain won't go away without treatment and the infection may spread to your jaw, cheeks, sinus and to other areas of your head and neck.
+OTC pain medications such as NSAIDs or Tylenol, (acetaminophen) can all reduce the pain slightly, but none of these treats the cause.
+Visit a dentist ASAP for definitive diagnosis and treatment. ...Read moreSee 4 more doctor answers

 I have had a possible sinus infection for over 2 weeks.With OTC treatment made better, have ear and lower tooth pain now.
 Severe for a day?
 Related ?

 Diagnosis needed: You need to determine the cause of your grinding problem that leads to pain.
 Your dentist can make you a mouth guard to protect your tissues and reduce the level of pain while the cause of your grinding (malocclusion, skeletal imbalance, muscular imbalance, stress, parafunctional habits, reaction to medication, etc) is determined.
 No, you can't fix this with an otc. ...Read moreSee 4 more doctor answers